 The Magdalena River ("el río Magdalena") is Mexico City’s last and only free-flowing river, with 44 paved over, piped or gone.
 The Magdalena faces threats from altered flow, severe pollution and hydraulic infrastructure -- including dams, diversion channels and pipes.
 In addition to harming the river itself, an impaired river ecosystem puts pressure on the Mexico City Aquifer and forests in the Valley of Mexico.

-Earth Law Center and partners seek to establish fundamental rights for the Magdalena River.
+Earth Law Center, Cuatro al Cubo and other partners seek to establish fundamental rights for the Magdalena River.
 Doing so would establish the Magdalena as a legal entity with rights that are enforceable in a court of law, including a right to restoration.
 Mexico City is a prime location for this campaign since the “rights of nature” was included within the City’s new constitution, formally approved in 2017.

 If successful, the Magdalena would be the first river in North America to achieve legal rights, joining rivers in India, New Zealand and Colombia whose rights are already recognized.
 This campaign also builds from ELC's work to establish a Universal Declaration of River Rights.